Housing Sign-Up FAQs

 I am not sure where I want to live.
 I am considering moving off-campus.
 Should I sign a University Housing Contract as a backup?
 Is that allowed?

-What if I sign the 2018–2019 University Residence Hall Contract and a lease with a private company off-campus?
+What if I sign the University Housing Contract and a lease with a private company off-campus?

 If you sign both a contract and a lease, you will most likely be financially responsible for both legally-binding documents.
 Please do not put yourself in this type of financial situation.
 Do not expect University Housing to release you from financial responsibility.
 Obligating yourself to a contract is a very serious matter that should be done with great thought and planning.